 Some are more lenient and others stricter.
 Please inquire directly with our recruiters for more details.

-If you are already residing in China, the employer will assist you in transferring your Foreign Expert Certificate.
+If you are already residing in China, the employer will assist you in transferring your Foreign Expert Work Permit.
 The process is easy.

 If you are residing in your home country, after you have connected with Opportunity in China please consider the following step-by-step bullet-list as a road map to obtaining a Chinese Z-visa to teach in China: